jromer242/Campus_Data/README.md

 An end-to-end data platform that ingests, processes, and analyzes synthetic higher education data, complete with AI-powered insights and automated reporting.

-Dependencies
+# Dependencies
-pip install fastapi uvicorn
+'''pip install fastapi uvicorn'''